Princeville, North Carolina: History

 Gradually both local blacks and the white population in Edgecombe County came to support the notion of incorporating the community.
 The black residents of Freedom Hill sought the advantages of local political involvement and self-governance, while whites in the county preferred having blacks available nearby as a labor force but socially segregated from their communities.
 After several petitions from Edgecombe County residents, in February 1885 the North Carolina General Assembly incorporated the community as the town of Princeville, named in honor of local carpenter Turner Prince.
 The incorporating act provided for the town to elect its own government and scheduled their election in May 1886.
 In the years following incorporation the town experienced increased commercial development as more locals established their own businesses.
 Most of the town's political leaders emerged from the mercantile class.
 Princeville hosted its own federal post office staffed by black postmasters from 1898 to 1909.

 Princeville faced challenges throughout the Jim Crow era.
 In the opening years of the 20th century, white business owners launched unsuccessful attempts to either dissolve or seize control of the town.
 By the end of World War I, more than half of the town's inhabitants moved to northern cities as part of the Great Migration seeking economic opportunities and an escape from white supremacy.
 In 1967 the U.S. Army Corps of Engineers built a levee in the town to protect it from flooding.
 In February 1997 the North Carolina Local Government Commission assumed control over the town's finances, the first time it had ever taken over the finances of a municipality.

 The town also suffered continuing difficulties due to its low elevation and adjacency to the Tar River.
 Princeville experienced severe flooding in September 1999 when Cape Verde-type Hurricane Floyd pulled coffins from the cemetery and raised water levels to just below the height of rooftops and church steeples.
 The U.S. Federal Emergency Management Agency offered to buy out all residences in the town, but municipal officials rejected the offer.
 In October 2016, Category 5 Atlantic Hurricane Matthew struck the town with similarly devastating results leaving residents with a decision between rebuilding and moving elsewhere.
 As the town's population declined in wake of the natural disasters, its tax base shrunk and the county government assumed various responsibilities from the municipality, including authority over tax collection, policing, and water and sewer services.
 In 2020, the Army Corps of Engineers announced $39.6 million in funding for a levee project to protect Princeville from future storms.

 Tourism

-As the first town chartered by blacks in the United States, Princeville is home to several locations of historical interest.
+As the first town chartered by Black people in the United States, Princeville is home to several locations of historical interest.
 In 1999, students from North Carolina State University created a mobile museum for exhibits showcasing the town's unique heritage.
 Historic buildings include the Abraham Wooten House, the Mount Zion Primitive Baptist Church, and the Princeville School, which was listed on the National Register of Historic Places in 2001.